timreuten/PHP_Basic/README.md

 # PHP_Basic
-In these files I create a simple login/logout form.
+In these files I create a simple CMS.